Civil Partnership Dissolution

 There are 3 main steps to ending a civil partnership:

-- File a dissolution petition – you have to apply to court for permission to end your civil partnership, and show reasons why you want to split up.
+File a dissolution petition – you have to apply to court for permission to end your civil partnership and provide reasons for why you want to split up.

-- Apply for a conditional order – if your civil partner agrees to the petition, you’ll get a document saying there’s no reason you can’t divorce.
+Apply for a Conditional Order – if your civil partner agrees to the petition then you’ll get a document saying there’s no reason you can’t divorce.

-- Apply for a final order – this legally ends your civil partnership – you need to wait 6 weeks after you get the conditional order before you can apply.
+Apply for a Final Order – this legally ends your civil partnership – you need to wait 6 weeks after you get the Conditional Order before you can apply for a Final Order.

-For advice on the dissolution of a civil partnership dissolution please contact our experienced solicitors today who can guide you and provide you with the best advice on how to best to proceed.
+For advice on Civil Partnership Dissolution please contact our experienced solicitors today who can guide you and provide you with the best advice on how to proceed.